flanksource/docs/docs/index.md

 Canary checker is an open source tool that allows users to monitor the status of their canaries (server monitoring tools) in real-time.
 Canary checker allows users to set up alerts for when their canaries go down or encounter any issues, giving them the ability to quickly respond and fix any potential problems before they become more significant.
 It also provides users with detailed logs and analytics of their canary activity, giving them valuable insights into the performance and reliability of their systems.
 Canary checker is an essential tool for anyone who relies on canaries for server monitoring and maintenance, helping them to ensure the stability and uptime of their systems.

-One potential use of Canary Checker is if you want to get the cert expiry dates for your URLs and get warn when we are X number of days from the expiry date.
+One potential use of Canary Checker is, if you want to get the cert expiry dates for your URLs and get warn when we are X number of days from the expiry date.

 ![Screen_Shot_2022-12-19_at_8.17.39_AM_agdslp.png](https://res.cloudinary.com/dbm8wg3bn/image/upload/v1671528375/Screen_Shot_2022-12-19_at_8.17.57_AM_kwkjql.png)

-With Incident Commander up and running, this helps one have a better understand of thier infrastructure, which helps in planning of disaster recovery and reducing downtime to the bearest minimum.
+With Incident Commander up and running, one can have a better understanding of thier infrastructure, which helps in planning of disaster recovery and reducing downtime to the bearest minimum.